muhammad-sayed-mahdy/CircularTicTacToe/README.md

 ## Download:

 You can download the game from the following link:
 [download](https://drive.google.com/open?id=14wUUJ_mAY8Mg4TI37794a9aXG7vmgumI)

+## Development:

+To develop the application using visual studio, just create a new solution and add
+an existing project (which is "CircularTicTacToe.csproj")